BrianBlum89/osTicket-Post-Installation-Configuration/README.md

 </p>
 <p>
-The next step will be to create a new setting that will allow anyone to create tickets. even if they arent registered in the system to do this you will go to Admin Panel->Settings->User Settings.
+The next step will be to create a new setting that will allow anyone to create tickets.
+Even if they arent registered in the system.
+To do this you will go to Admin Panel->Settings->User Settings.
 Once you get into the user settings you will make sure the box highlighted below is unchecked and save your changes.
 Now anyone can create a ticket
 </p>
 <br />